 During this current charter term, the state of Indiana changed their summative assessment from the Indiana Statewide Testing for Educational Progress-Plus (ISTEP+) to the Indiana Learning Evaluation Assessment Readiness Network (ILEARN) starting the 2018-19 school year.
-Therefore, during year one of TLJA's current charter term (2018-19) the school was held accountable for Spring 2018 ISTEP+ results.
-For the remainder of the term, the school was held accountable for ILEARN results.
+This was TLJA MS's first year in existence as a school.
+Therefore, the school has only taken the ILEARN assessment and was held accountable from the 2019 results.